hpcleuven/VscDocumentation/source/data/tier1data/clients/sftp_clients.rst

    lftp -u yourUserName, sftp://rdmsftp.icts.kuleuven.be

 You will be presented with the lftp prompt.
-You can type ``help`` to get list of available command and their usage.
+You can type ``help`` to get list of available commands and their usage.

 *************************************
 Connections to Tier-1 Data Using GUI